zaherm/lua-zlog/README.md

 Lua binding for zlog.

 ## Installation
-Download and install zlog from: https://github.com/HardySimpson/zlog.
+* Download and install zlog from: https://github.com/HardySimpson/zlog.
-Update the Makefile if needed to point at the correct include/lib paths.
+* Update the Makefile if needed to point at the correct include/lib paths.
+* Run make (will produce `zlog.so`)

 ## Example
 ```lua